PyPlanet/PyPlanet/docs/source/index.rst

 * App: Local Records, including widget + list.
 * App: Dedimania Records, including widget + list.
 * App: Admin Commands, Providing with basic commands and control for maintaining your server.
+* App: Admin Toolbar, Providing mostly used admin functions within a few clicks.
 * App: Karma, Let your players vote on your maps!
+Includes MX Karma integration.
 * App: Jukebox, Let your players 'juke' the next map.
 * App: ManiaExchange, Simply add your maps directly from Mania-Exchange.
 * App: Players, This app shows messages when players join and leave.